carmenbianca/report-liferay/plan.md

 > Improve and automate \gls{inbound} and \gls{outbound} licensing compliance.

 The sub-goals of the project are informed by the desires of Liferay.
+They are as
+follows:

 ### Follow industry best-practices by providing unified and unambiguous licensing information in all source code files {#goal-reuse}